CSR

 OEKO-TEX®

-OEKO-TEX® is a kind of health label for textiles.
-Within this label, maximum values of heavy metals, harmful dyes and crop protection products are tested in relation to use in the fashion sector.
-All men's socks by Carlo Lanza are produced within this label and the above-mentioned products are limited to a minimum.
+OEKO-TEX® is a kind of health certification for textiles.
+This certification assesses maximum levels of heavy metals, harmful dyes, and pesticides for use in the fashion industry.
+All Carlo Lanza men's socks are produced under this certification, thus minimizing the use of these substances.

 Substances